 There are five different insecticides labeled to control grape rootworm: Sevin, Sniper (2ee), Danitol 2.4 EC (2ee), Leverage 360 (2ee), and Admire Pro (2ee).
+Keep in mind your grape berry moth management strategy when choosing a material for grape rootworm.
+Seasonal limits should be taken into consideration so you do not find yourself without good options later in the season.
 Even though the adult stage does not cause significant damage to vines, it is the target of the insecticides to prevent egg laying and larval infestation.
 Adult female grape rootworm require a week or two of leaf feeding (pre-oviposition period) before they start to lay eggs.
 Hence, knowing when adults have emerged from the ground is critical to successful chemical control.